WheelerLab/MESA_local_ancestry/QC/RNA-Seq/QC-Handling_Genotypes.md

   --out ./genotypes/CAU.combined.consent \
 ```

+## Preimputation QC
-Next we will move onto preimputation QC
+First we will run the gwas QC pipeline on our CAU data